giflw/datacrow/readme/readme.txt

 2.0 Requirements

 Data Crow was tested on:
-Windows XP, Windows 98 and Ubuntu (latest version at the moment of testing).
+Windows XP, Windows 7 and Ubuntu (latest version at the moment of testing).
-Systems used: P4 2.4 Ghz, Core 2 Duo 2.2ghz
+Systems used: Core 2 Duo 2.2ghz

 Minimum requirement:
-An 1000 Mhz system is perfectly capable of running Data Crow.
+An 1.0 Ghz system is perfectly capable of running Data Crow.
 Data Crow needs, for large collections, at least 256 MB of free memory.
 (a collection of 10,000 items or more is considered large).

 Data Crow needs Java:
-  * JRE 1.6 (or higher) from Sun (http://java.sun.com/)
+  * JRE 1.6 (or higher) from Oracle (http://java.com/)

 ----------------------------------------------------------------------------------------
 3.0 About the database (HSQL)

 Data Crow uses the HSQL database engine.
 It's powerful, fast and can run on any system.
-Look at http://hsqldb.sourceforge.net/web/hsqlDocsFrame.html for more information
+Look at http://http://hsqldb.org/ for more information

 By default a database with the name "dc" is used.
-To use another database, add the database name as a parameter: java -jar datacrow.jar -db:<database name> or datacrow.exe -db:<database name>
+You can use a different database by using the parameters.
+See chapter 6.0 for more information.

 ----------------------------------------------------------------------------------------
 4.0 Upgrading

-1) Create a backup ("Backup & Restore" functionality situated in the "tools" menu) from within the old version.
+1) Create a backup of your data in the old version using the Backup & Restore utility
-2) Uninstall the old version (or simply delete the Data Crow installation folder).
-3) Install the new version.
-4) Restore the backup created in step 1 on top of this latest version.
+2) Install the new version on top of the existing version.

-Note that you first have to upgrade to 3.8.16 version before you can upgrade to version 3.9.0 of Data Crow.

 ----------------------------------------------------------------------------------------